WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

 ## GET a Sale Call

-You can see below an example of GET a Sale call with excluded _merchant_ and _user_ objects which are going to be described in [Merchant Management](merchant-management.md) and [User Management](user.md) respectively.
+You can see below an example of GET a Sale call with excluded _merchant_ and _user_ fields which are going to be described in [Merchant Management](merchant-management.md) and [User Management](user.md) respectively.

     GET https://switch-test.wirecard.com/mswitch-server/v1/sales/6434f3ee5f404fec89d95c7f8538ac68?excludeField=merchant&excludeField=user